 What is the diagnosis and treatment for Lyme disease?

 Lyme disease in its early stages is difficult to detect through blood tests.
 Early diagnosis of Lyme disease requires an assessment of signs and symptoms, as well as relevant travel history to tick habitat, and Lyme disease risk areas.
 As Lyme disease progresses, blood tests are able to detect and confirm Lyme infection.
 Antibiotics are used to treat Lyme disease, and in most cases, if antibiotic treatment begins early, the patient is cured in 2-4 weeks.

-If you are bitten by a tick, safely remove it and bring it to Peterborough Public Health in a pill bottle or zipper locked bag.
-The tick will be sent to the Public Health Laboratory for species identification.
+If you are bitten by a tick, safely remove it and submit a photograph of it to the website www.etick.ca.
+It is very easy to use – just upload a photo of the tick and you will receive an email identifying the species of tick.
 If the tick is identified as a blacklegged tick, it will then be sent for analysis to determine if it is carrying Borrelia burgdorferi, the bacterial agent of Lyme disease.
 All results of identification and analysis will be communicated to you and your physician, if required.

 How common is infection?

 In Canada, as the climate gets warmer the risk of infection will increase as blacklegged ticks are able to thrive in more northern locations.
 For the most up to date information on the prevalence of Lyme disease in Ontario and Canada please visit the following websites:

 The key to preventing Lyme disease is doing what you can to protect yourself and your home.
 Since ticks can potentially travel to all areas of the province, it is important to be safe when entering any wooded area, especially those with documented tick populations.
 When entering these areas be sure to take the following personal precautions: